Dragonfly Path Take 2

 Notes

-• I will make this shawl with the Sonder Lux Sport 3.28y/g.
+• This time, I will make this shawl with the Sonder Lux Sport 3.28y/g.
 I have 191g or 626.5y.
 According to the math, I should almost be able to make it as I will use less yardage/g with the Sonder than the Fino (albeit not by much!).

 119g (62.3%) (390y)